-- the other car ran a red or stop-sign and you were T-boned or broad-sided..I
+- The other car ran a red or stop sign and you were T-boned or broad-sided.

 - If you had the right-of-way, call the police to the accident to document that you had the right-of-way and to ticket the other driver.

-If you are injured, DO go to the emergency room or an urgent care the same day.
+If you have a personal injury, DO go to the emergency room or an urgent care the same day.

 DO carry UM insurance, it protects you, not other drivers.